Blackboard Jungle (1955) was revolutionary for its time.

-Starring both Sidney Poitier and Glenn Ford, this film was quite revolutionary in its time, focusing on the growing youth culture and fear of juvenile delinquency in the 1950s.
-Due to this shocking (for the time) subject matter, Blackboard Jungle was actually banned in several states and countries until certain scenes and/or language were edited out!
+Starring Sidney Poitier and Glenn Ford, the film uniquely focused on the growing youth culture and fear of juvenile delinquency in 1950s America.
+Due to its “shocking” subject matter, Blackboard Jungle was banned in several states and countries until certain scenes and/or language were edited out.

-Though the film in its entirety is extremely tame by today’s standards, at the time of its release in 1955, adults worried that teens would be inspired to do no good after watching the delinquents in Blackboard Jungle, and feared youths would be unable to control themselves when Bill Haley and His Comets’ “Rock Around the Clock” played in the film.
-Different times, right?!
-Blackboard Jungle is definitely a part of film history, and you don’t want to miss it!
+Though tame by today’s standards, at the time of its 1955 release, adults worried that Blackboard Jungle would inspire teens to do no good, and feared that youths would be unable to control themselves when Bill Haley and His Comets’ “Rock Around the Clock” played in the film.

 “This [school] is the garbage can of the educational system… Don’t be a hero, and never turn your back on the class.”